 How to save a drowning person?
-Most of the time, the person who is drowning will do anything to stay on the surface, and often inexperienced people can drown with the one who went in to save (people in panic lose use their instincts, and often have extreme strength).
-What you should do, is to throw the drowning person something that he or she can hold onto, like a surfboard, a life vest or anything that floats.
-If you have to go in personally, dive in behind the person who’s drowning, and use MORE than you have to get the drowning person back to the shore.
+Most of the time, the person who is drowning will do anything to stay on the surface, and often inexperienced people can drown with the one who went in to save (people in panic lose the use of their instincts, and often have extreme strength).
+What you should do, is to throw the drowning person something that he or she can hold onto, like a surfboard, a life vest, or anything that floats.
+If you have to go in personally, dive in behind the person who’s drowning, and use MORE then you have to get the drowning person back to the shore.
 Sometimes, slapping the panicking person will “wake them up,” and they stop panicking.

 2. Shoulder/back/neck overuse

 Surfing requires a lot of paddling, using your shoulders, while your neck and back are tensioned all the time.
-Once you are a regular surfer, your muscles will adapt the paddling position, and you don’t feel as tense as you did in the very beginning.
+Once you are a regular surfer, your muscles will adapt to the paddling position, and you don’t feel as tense as you did in the very beginning.
 To reduce the stiffness, stretch after and before surfing!